Prompt Engineering for Code Generation

 Common Pitfalls and How to Avoid Them

 By applying these principles, you can significantly improve the quality and relevance of AI-generated code.
-For further exploration into AI-assisted coding, you might find these resources useful:
+Experiment with different prompting styles to discover what works best for your coding tasks.